Wesleyan-Media-Project/party_classifier/README.md

 ### 3.2 Model

-The model is a logistic regression classifier with L2 regulation.
+We use two versions of logistic regression classifier: one with L2 regulation and one without.
+We found that regulation might provide more accurate results.

+You can find the trained models we provide [here](https://github.com/Wesleyan-Media-Project/party_classifier/tree/main/models).
 For more information about the models, you can look at the notes in the `/notes` folder.

 ### 3.3 Performance